the-dsw/timestamp-boiler/README.md

 This is a microservice API project for Free Code Camp that will accept either a human readable date or a unix formatted date and return a json response with the date formatted as both.
-If the input is neither it will return `null` values.
+If it does not contain a date or Unix timestamp, it returns `null` for those properties.

 You can test it at [https://timestamp-boiler.glitch.me](https://timestamp-boiler.glitch.me)